koehler1000/DHpoly/documentation/test-plan/test-plan.md

 ## 8. Testing Workflow

+Our testing workflow is specified as follows:
+- think about a szenario
+- write a test
+- implement that test
+- run the test
+- if necessary, fix problems

 ## 9. Environmental Needs

 ### 9.1 Base System Hardware

+Our base hardware for the system is not a lot, which is a good thing.
+So the only thing needed is:
+- laptop

 ### 9.2 Base Software Elements in the Test Environment

+The same thing as in 9.1 goes for the software.
+The only necessary software is:
+- IDE with JUnit (Eclipse for us)

 ### 9.3 Productivity and Support Tools

+We only use one tool for better/faster testing and that is:
+- Sonar Lint (which is integrated in our IDE Eclipse)

 ### 9.4 Test Environment Configurations